Is it better to rent or buy in Canada

 1. Rent Increases Are Compounding and Relentless

 Your mortgage payment (if fixed-rate) is locked in for the term.
 Your rent is not.
 In provinces without strong rent control — Alberta, Saskatchewan, Nova Scotia — landlords can increase rent to market rates between tenancies.
 Even in Ontario and BC, which have annual caps (2.5% in Ontario 2026, 2.3% in BC 2026), long-term renters face a compounding problem.
-Use our rent-increase guideline calculator to model your local rules:
+Use our rent-increase guideline calculator to model your local rules — or the BC rent-increase calculator for British Columbia's RTB limit specifically:

 • At 2.5% annual increase, $2,100/month becomes $2,686/month in 10 years